Who can make a TAC claim?

 - You, or someone you represent, was involved in an accident caused by the driving of a car, motorcycle, bus, train or tram, and

-- You, or someone you represent, was injured or died in the accident.
+- You, or someone you represent, was injured (including a mental injury) or died as a result of the accident.

 Pedestrians and cyclists who were injured or died in accidents caused by the driving of a car, motorcycle, bus, train or tram are also covered.